fabiojpoli/BaseDesktopSimple/README.md

 Features CRUD:

-- Layou Web Desktop using overrides;
+- Layout Web Desktop using overrides;
 - Latest version of Ext JS;
 - Latest version of Sencha Cmd;
 - Part of the totally abstract PHP;